Categories

 Decompression sickness

 Decompression sickness involves gas bubbles in tissues or blood.
-It can lead to joint pain, skin rashes, peripheral or central nervous system dysfunction, choking, and, eventually, shock and death.
+It can lead to joint pain, skin rashes, peripheral or central nervous system dysfunction, choking, shock, and death.

 Severe anemia